Prince Harry And Meghan Markle Wedding Rumors: Royal Bad Boy Getting Cold Feet?

 — Royally_Petite (@RoyallyPetite) February 26, 2017

 It turns out that there are multiple versions of the story about what happened in Jamaica.
-While the pictures made it look like Prince Harry and Meghan Markle might not have been looking very much like a couple at the wedding, insiders who also attended the event have told multiple publications that they were definitely looking very into each other as the night progressed.
+While the pictures make it look like Prince Harry and Meghan Markle may not have been looking very much like a couple at the wedding, insiders who also attended the event have told multiple publications that they were definitely looking very into each other as the night progressed.

 Despite rumors that Harry and Meghan were keeping their distance or that the Prince was looking standoffish, The Sun is reporting quite the opposite.
 They claim that others attending the wedding saw the couple getting very frisky and kissing several times during the reception.
 They claim that everyone was very drunk and were having a great time.